How to Care for a Toddler’s Teeth

 My daughter is almost 15 months old and I currently let her brush her own teeth or brush for her with a wet baby toothbrush – no toothpaste – in the morning and evening.
 Her pediatrician assured me toothpaste (which will just be swallowed anyway) is not necessary for a while.

-What are the Recommendations?
+What are the Recommendations for Toddler’s Teeth?

-Of course, it’s always a good idea to ask your child’s pediatrician or dentist about the best way to care for toddler teeth.
+Of course, it’s always a good idea to ask your child’s pediatrician or dentist about the best way to care for a toddler’s teeth.
 But if you’re like me, you will want to do your own research in addition to that.
 It’s always helpful to get the opinions of several health and oral experts, so let’s see what they have to say.

 In 2014, the AAP (American Academy of Pediatrics) began recommending the use of fluoridated toothpaste as soon as a baby’s first tooth appears.
 The recommended amount is a smear the size of a grain of rice until the child is three at which point a pea-sized smear should be used.